JonathanMEdwards/subtext10/doc/language.md

 y = do {x; incremented = + 1; * 2}
 ```

-There are two advantages of using outlines over lines.
+There are two advantages of using outlines over single lines.
 First, a large outline can be more readable than a very long line.
 Secondly, the UI shows the values computed for each output on an extra line below them, as in computational notebooks like Jupyter.
 Thus outlining an item turns the formula into a nested “mini-notebook” showing every step of the computation.

 > We might want to make vertical dataflow more explicit by using `that` at the beginning of formulas, as in:
 ```